Home > About us > Personal finance > Government support to help you keep your home warm this winter

 How much you can get in your Winter Fuel Payment depends on a few factors and it can get a bit complicated!

-Most people who are eligible for the Winter Fuel Payment will have received a letter before the end of November 2023 letting them know how much they’re going to receive.
+Most people who are eligible for the Winter Fuel Payment will receive a letter in October/November 2025 telling how much they’re going to receive.

 Any money you receive is tax-free and won’t affect other benefits.